yangasahi/Kitura-SOS-Workshop/OpenAndRESTAPI.md

     return completion(disasterService.getAllConnections(), nil)
   }
   ```
-4. Refresh SwaggerUI again and view your new GET route.
+4. Restart your server and refresh SwaggerUI again and view your new GET route.
 Clicking "Try it out!" will return the empty array (because there are no current connections to the server), but experiment with connecting to the server and using the GET method to see all the connections.
 REST APIs are easy!

 ## Add Support for handling a `GET` request on `/users:id`